kohkimakimoto/consul-rpm/README.md

 # RPM Spec for Consul

 This repository is a fork of [tomhillable/consul-rpm](https://github.com/tomhillable/consul-rpm).
-But it has been heavily modified.
+But it has been heavily modified for my purpose.

 ## Usage